thorrak/ft2_tools/README.md

 ## Repository Structure

 - `bootstrap.sh`: Script designed to be run directly from the internet to download this repository and run the installer
-- `ft2_support_installer.sh`: Main installation script that installs all support applications
+- `ft2_tools_installer.sh`: Main installation script that installs all local tools

 ### Created Executables